 At Woodlands we have a range of roles including; a deputy manager, administrator, senior care assistants, care assistants, chef manager, cook, kitchen assistant, domestic, laundry assistant, handy man and activities co-ordinator.
-All of our employees receive manditory training, regular one to one supervision meetings and have DBS checks.
+All of our employees receive mandatory training, regular one to one supervision meetings and have DBS checks.

-Our teams are supported by our 24 hour call bell system and associated assisted technology that is in place throughout the home.
+Residents receive care 24 hours a day and our teams are supported by our 24 hour call bell system and associated assisted technology that is in place throughout the home.